elcoc0/fbscraper/README.md

 The `--cookie` option is mandatory for both tools, this is all request headers and POST information that Facebook uses for authenticating yourself.

 To get all this information, just open your browser and go inside the `Network tab` from the `Developers Tools` and navigate to any Facebook page.
-Select a request to a php file and copy the information in a file as follow :
+Select a request to a php file and copy the information in a file as follow:

 ![Request headers and POST data](/cookie.png)